 In order to legally travel to Cuba, you’ll need to meet one of the requirements for the 12 visas.
 You can read about them here: https://travel.state.gov/content/passports/en/country/cuba.html

-I have gone under the Person-To-Person visa and the Support of the Cuban People visa meaning I’m not there solely to be a tourist, but to actually interact with Cubans and learn about the culture, a.k.a. what you’re supposed to do anyway when you travel.
+Keep in mind that Support of the Cuban People visa means you’re not there solely to be a tourist, but to actually interact with Cubans and learn about the culture, a.k.a. what you’re supposed to do anyway when you travel.
 That means no sipping on a mojito at the beach at an all-inclusive resort when you will meet not one Cuban except for the desk lady and maybe the janitor.
 Don’t be basic.
 Reach out and send emails to artists in Cuba, photographers, have an itinerary of things you want to learn and people you want to talk to before leaving the United States.